-Scotland’s onshore GDP grew by 0.1% in August, according to statistics announced today by the Chief Statistician.
-This follows unrevised growth of 0.2% in July and a fall of 0.1% in June.
+Scotland’s onshore GDP grew by 0.1% in September, according to statistics announced today by the Chief Statistician.
+This follows 0.2% growth in August (revised up from 0.1%).

-Output in the services sector, which accounts for around three quarters of the economy, is estimated to have grown by 0.5%, after falling by 0.3% in July.
-Production sector output fell by 1.1% in August, with the fall of 2.3% in manufacturing making the largest negative contribution to the overall GDP result.
+In September, output in the services sector, which accounts for around three quarters of the economy, is estimated to have fallen by 0.4%, after growth of 0.4% in August.
+Production sector output grew by 2.7% in September, with growth of 17% in Electricity and Gas Supply making the largest positive contribution to the overall GDP result.

-In the three months to August, GDP is estimated to have been flat (0.0% growth) compared to the previous three month period.
-This reflects an improvement during the third quarter of 2023 so far, relative to the unrevised fall of 0.3% in Quarter 2 (April to June) reported in the Quarterly National Accounts also released today.
+In the three months to September, GDP is estimated to have grown by 0.4% compared to the previous three month period.
+This reflects a growth in the economy during the third quarter of 2023, after the 0.3% contraction in Quarter 2 2023 (April to June) reported in the Quarterly National Accounts, released 1 November 2023.

 There is a problem